My Current HiFi System 2026 – Updated January 1st 2026

 #1 it has two more outlets (that are better) than the Tai Hang, and I needed them.
 Sure, I could have bought another Tai Hang as they are priced very right but when I heard the new PSM 156 NFR with its upgraded premium Furutech GTX series connectors (and the upgraded Ultimate cable it comes with) I was hooked instantly and this wasn’t even on my radar.
 Again, I thought “how could this be an improvement over the standard 156”?

-Well…it is and I feel this is one of the finest power conditioners you can buy.
+Well t is and I feel this is one of the finest power conditioners you can buy.
 One guy who posted online replaced his big time money Shunyata Everest with this and has no regrets.
 It’s that good and sort of a small secret within the audio community.
 One of those “if you know, you know” kind of things.
+BUT again, I cannot say if you will think the same as I do as audio is so personal.
+I am just giving my experience.

-#2 With the new Groundmaster City Ultra dded, the performance is stunning (and I prefer it to the stand alone ground master).
-It has cleaned up my electricity so well, even better than the Tai Hang, previous 156, PS Audio PP20 and all of the Audioquest models I have tried.
-No hype, no joke.
+#2 With the new Groundmaster City Ultra added, the performance is stunning (and I prefer it to the stand alone ground master).
+It has cleaned up my electricity so well, even better than any of the big names I had before.
 I hear instruments and voices easier now, as the system has taken on an even more effortless flow.
 Zero noise, grunge, buzz or hums at all.
 This dual setup costs a lot but power is the foundation of our systems and so many disregard it.
 Then again, not everyone may need a power conditioner, but some will absolutely hear the benefits with ease.

 I feel almost any great system can benefit from one though and JaguarAudio allows for a trial period with this piece.
 Check ’em out.
 BTW, I have been using Puritan Ultimate power cables in my system for years now and have several.
 These are my go to PC’s and all I will use.
 The Puritan does “sound” different from the “Tai Hang”.
-The Puritan is more about cleaning it all up and details pop, shine and are easier heard.
+The Puritan is more about cleaning it all up and details pop, shine and are easier heard, so this will not make your sound warmer or fuller.
 Bass tightens up and gets more tuneful.
-The Tai Hang is smoother in my setup, brings a slight smoothness over the treble.
+The Tai Hang is smoother in my setup, brings a slight smoothness over the treble, which is nice with some speakers or setups as well.
 Why this happens I have no idea, but it’s easy as pie to hear.

 With this said…